kxdang/react-hangman/README.md

 # What I learned

 - How to manipulate and access state and props
-- Load external helper functions from separate JS files
-- Manipulate HTML using JSX
+- How to change HTML based on state
-- Binding onClick functions
+- Bind onClick functions